neuronsimulator/nrn/docs/python/modelspec/programmatic/topology/geometry.rst

-.. function:: define_shape
+.. function:: h.define_shape()

-    Syntax:
-        ``h.define_shape()``

-    Description:
     Fill in empty pt3d information with a naive algorithm based on current values for *L* and *diam*.
 Sections that already have pt3d info are translated to ensure that their first point is at the same location as the parent.
 But see :func:`pt3dstyle` with regard to the use of a logical connection point if the translation ruins the visualization.

     Note: This may not work right when a branch is connected to the interior of a parent section \ ``0 < x < 1``, rather only when it is connected to the parent at 0 or 1.